rubarb666/Website/docs/about.md

 ## Gcd.

-[Gcd.](http://gcdtech.com/) is the originator of the framework and curator and maintainer of the projects.
+[Gcd.](http://gcdtech.com/) is the originator of the framework and curator and maintainer of the core projects.
 We use Rhubarb day and daily in demanding and high performance applications and use that experience in shaping the development of Rhubarb.